High availability

 Active/Standby Cluster

-If the active instance should go offline, then the standby instance inherits the IP address and resumes serving traffic.
+If the active instance should go offline and trigger a failover, then the standby instance inherits the IP address and resumes serving traffic.
+The new virtual IP address(es) should fall within the interface’s IP subnet but shouldn’t already be assigned to any server.

-Configure the VRRP daemon on both instances Jump to heading
+Enable the VRRP service Jump to heading

 1. In the Services tab, make sure the syslogd service is up and running.
 The syslogd service must be running before you start the VRRP service.